endorphin3d/endorphin/docs/stages/stage-2.md

 %}

 {: .note }
-A great help in mounting the rails is an [MGN12 alignment tool](https://www.thingiverse.com/thing:2368837).
-There are dozens of other options on Thingiverse and Printables.
+A great help in mounting the rails is a [rail alignment tool](https://www.thingiverse.com/thing:3533580).
+There are several other similar alignment tools on Thingiverse and Printables if you don't like this one.
 You'll want to print this tool before beginning the next step.

 {% capture left %}
 1. Loosen the X and Y belts then slide the Y belts out of the wheel plates.
 You won't be able to reuse these belts so you can toss them.